ErikCumps/spwproject/src/spwdecompose/README.md

 License: GPL V2.

-This tool uses the spwawlib library to split an SPWaW savegame file up in its different uncompressed data sections.
+This tool uses the spwawlib library to split an SP:WaW savegame file up in its different uncompressed data sections.